ct1/guides/production_other_applications.md

 ```

-### 2. Setup triggers in postgresql for full text search
+### 2. Database triggers for FTS (full text search)
+Full text search requires for the creation of triggers on postgresql.

 Open pgAdmin 4 in your local machine.

 Go to Servers/<myproj_production>/Databases/<database-name>/Schemas/public/Tables.